 But this sandwich..this is the sandwich I should have been eating all those years ago.
 Filled with creamy goat cheese and perfectly grilled vegetables all between two slices of sourdough bread, it's simple yet so satisfying.

-Instead of plain goat cheese, this sandwich features the Garlic & Herb Chèvre from Mackenzie Creamery.
+Instead of plain goat cheese, this sandwich features the Garlic Chive Chèvre from Mackenzie Creamery.
 Their chèvre (goat cheese) are so wonderfully crafted on their farm in Ohio and I love their story about how their owner turned her passion for cheese making into a full time business.
 The artisan quality of their cheese is evident in every bite and I love how much fun they have with the flavors of their cheeses.
-The hints of chives, garlic and early goat cheese in the Garlic & Herb Chèvre are the perfect complement to the grilled vegetables in this not-sad vegetarian sandwich
+The hints of chives, garlic and goat cheese in the Garlic Chive Chèvre are the perfect complement to the grilled vegetables in this not-sad vegetarian sandwich

 Now about these grilled vegetables.
 I'm going to make a bold statement and say these may be some of the best grilled vegetables you've ever had.
 Not kidding.
 While they go perfectly with the creamy goat cheese in this sandwich, they would be just as good all on their own.
 In fact, I recently served them as a side at my sister's 30th birthday party.
 The next day my mother called insisting for the recipe and so here it is.
 The secret, I believe is blending up a red onion as part of the marinade, ensuring every bit and piece of the vegetable is bursting with flavor.
 I also particularly like the addition of red wine vinegar in the marinade to help balance the vegetable's sweetness.